hazelcast/hazelcast/site/docs/operations/gc-concerns.md

 For this reason we always strive to make the aggregate operations we provide with Jet garbage-free.
 Examples are summing, averaging and finding extremes.
-Our current implementation of linear tred, however, does generate garbage because it uses immutable `BigDecimal`s in the state.
+Our current implementation of linear trend, however, does generate garbage because it uses immutable `BigDecimal`s in the state.